 Dr Chris Lintott reports on the spacecraft's launch.

 The Sky at Night's Dr Chris Lintott reports on the launch of the Herschel and Planck satellites from the European Space Agency's spaceport in Kourou, French Guiana.

-Planck is a space observatory of the European Space Agency (ESA) designed to observe the anisotropies of the cosmic microwave background (CMB) over the entire sky, at microwave and infra-red frequencies with high sensitivity and small angular resolution.
-Planck was built in the Cannes Mandelieu Space Center by Thales Alenia Space and created as the third Medium-Sized Mission (M3) of the European Space Agency's Horizon 2000 Scientific Programme.
+Planck is a space observatory operated by the European Space Agency (ESA), and designed to observe anisotropies of the cosmic microwave background (CMB) at microwave and infra-red frequencies, with high sensitivity and small angular resolution.
 The project, initially called COBRAS/SAMBA, is named in honour of the German physicist Max Planck (1858–1947), who won the Nobel Prize in Physics in 1918.

-Planck was launched in May 2009, reaching the Earth/Sun L2 point in July, and by February 2010 had successfully started a second all-sky survey.
+Built at the Cannes Mandelieu Space Center by Thales Alenia Space, and created as the third Medium-Sized Mission (M3) of the European Space Agency's Horizon 2000 Scientific Programme, Planck was launched in May 2009, reaching the Earth/Sun L2 point by July, and by February 2010 had successfully started a second all-sky survey.
 On 21 March 2013, the mission's all-sky map of the cosmic microwave background was released.